 Cut newspapers into one-inch strips and soak them in a bucket filled with water.
 Use a ratio of one part paper to two parts water.
 After one day of soaking, the wood fibers can be pulverized by beating the mixture with an eggbeater.
 Squeeze all of the excess water from the pulp, and press a half-inch layer inside a plastic cup.
 After three days, take the handmade planter out of the plastic cup and use it to start a cutting or seed.

-Gardeners can cut newspapers into circles that custom fit their flower containers to slow moisture loss in pots.
+Gardeners can cut newspapers into circles that custom-fit their flower containers to slow moisture loss in pots.
 Three layers provide an effective barrier against weeds while still allowing oxygen and irrigation to pass through.
 Disguise the newspaper with organic mulch or decorative moss.

-Newspaper in the Worm BinShredded newspaper makes an ideal bedding for the worm compost bin.
+Shredded newspaper makes ideal bedding for the worm compost bin.
 Gardeners should run the paper through a paper shredder, excluding shiny advertising pages.
-Add enough water to the newspaper so that it is as damp as a wrung out sponge.
+Add enough water to the newspaper so that it is as damp as a wrung-out sponge.
 The worms will feed on the newspaper along with the food scraps, so replenish it regularly.

 Gardeners in temperate climates can stretch the gardening season using cold frames, but sometimes these aren’t enough to protect even hardy annuals from freezing temperatures.
 Lining the cold frame with newspapers further insulates the structure, providing a few extra degrees of protection on frigid nights.

 Don’t let rust shorten the lifespan of your favorite garden tools.
 Wipe the working end of your tools with a few sheets of newspaper to remove dirt and debris, then plunge the tools into a bucket filled with sand and a cup of oil.